vykuang/nba-stats-streamlit/docs/streamlit.md

 1. One call for the whole season

 The ease of acquiring data from other seasons makes it feasible to start comparing players across eras

+### Project layout

+If I want to reuse code in my streamlit app, I run into the recurring issue of trying relative imports with no known parent package, since streamlit calls them as `__main__`.
+Need to rethink how to organize my code.
+Currently some repetitions between `train.py` and the `streamlit.py` app when it comes to `retrieve` and `reveal_group`.
+Perhaps I should keep `train.py` to do what the name suggests, and move out those latter two functions.

+### Visualization

+- Looking for an array of violin plots for season's distribution of stats
+- Toggle between seasons
+- Array of *bar graphs* displaying the selected player, similar players, and top/bottom players for each stat

 ## Docker